MariusGiebenhain/corona_db/README.md

     Host:      '193.196.54.54'
     Port:      '5432'

-A script which demonstrates the usage of psycopg2 to directly query the server and the according SQL-commands is included in the examples folder (the example requires mathpyplot).
+A script which demonstrates the usage of psycopg2 to directly query the server and the according SQL-commands is included in the examples folder (the example requires *matpyplot* to be installed).

 -----
 **Local Installation**